MateoMarian/MateoMarian/README.md

 **What I do:**

-- 📃 the programming language I usually use is arduino and learning **python**.
+- 📃 the programming language I usually use arduino and learning **python**.

 <!-- - 🔭 I’m currently try buid an **8-Bit computer using only I2C**
 -->